-It’s that time again.
-I’ve decided to dive in and do a full redesign of this portfolio site.
+I’m going to redesign this portfolio site.
 There are a few reasons why.

 Over the last two years, the nature of the day job and freelance work I do changed significantly.
-After mulling over all kinds of descriptions, Web Producer seems the best fit title for what I do day-to-day.
+After mulling over many descriptions, Web Producer seems the best fit title for what I do day to day.
 The new portfolio site will reflect this.

 Learning in depth